-Today we will attend a much anticipated Thai cooking class.
+Today we attended a much anticipated Thai cooking class.
 Rob selected a class where each couple will prepare three dishes.
-We choose from 180 recipes complete with pictures.
+We chose from 180 recipes complete with pictures.

 Our taxi picked us up at our villa.
 His name was Chi.
 He dropped us off at the fresh market where we met one of our chefs named Praiwan.
 He was our guide to learning about Thai fresh produce.

 Here are some of the things that we discussed:

 100% of the people of Thailand love mango.

 Jackfruit is an interesting large fruit that is related durian.

 Durian smells really bad so if you can’t take it, jackfruit tastes similar without the smell.
 Thai love it, but westerners don’t.
 Thai feel the same way about our blue cheese.
 (I wonder how you know that it has gone bad if it smells bad from the beginning?)

 We saw a sweet and sour boiled egg.
 Pumpkins do not look like the ones that we are used to seeing in the fall.